GUIDE 2025

 Technical Writer vs Engineer – Benefits

-Finally, let’s go over some of the technical writer benefits over software engineers.
+Finally, let’s review some of the technical writer benefits over software engineers.

-• On average, a technical writer has less strict deadlines.
-There’s usually a couple of deadlines, such as product/update release date.
+• On average, technical writers have less strict deadlines.
+There are usually a couple of deadlines, such as the release date of a product or update.

-• Although this can be a subjective matter, another benefit is that you’re closer to the user.
+• Although this can be subjective, another benefit is that you’re closer to the user.
 Many engineers get stuck creating a product without getting any feedback.

 • You interact with different teams inside the company besides the development team.